PascalNehlsen/baby-tools-world/README.md

     Visit `http://localhost:8000` to ensure the application is running with Waitress.

 Waitress provides a lightweight and reliable option for serving your Django application in production.

+### Seeding the application with data

+This section will guide you through the process of providing an initial seed to the application.

+To initially seed the application you can run the management command `seed_db` to fill the database with some categories and testing products.